andreasarreqi/PcHub/README.md

 I wanted to create an full-stack e-commerce web application selling gaming computers which I am very passionate about.

 ### Business Type

 The approach I took to this topic is a B2C type of business which means its Business To Customer.

+- Business goals addressed with this site
+- Build brand awareness;
+- Prensent the business value proposition with high-quality content;
+- Catch customer's attention and offer a good experience on buying a new Gaming Pc.

 How to test a payment: